jasonbayton/11ty/_src/projects/privacy-policy/index.md

 - **Objection**: Users have the right to object to data processing.
 - **Data Portability**: Users have the right to request transfer of their data to another service.

+**Note**: In business context, individual user requests may be redirected to internal IT/stakeholders with the respective organisation.

 ### Exercising Rights

 - Users can exercise their rights by contacting [project-support@bayton.org](mailto:project-support@bayton.org).